walmartlabs/concord-website/docs/plugins/http.md

    - log: "Response received: ${jsonResponse.content}"
 ```

-Using raw json as a body:
+Using raw json for the body:

 ```yaml
 - task: http